-Required Materials: BIMM121 physical lab manual from the bookstore (if it says Fall 2020 edition, that's fine).
-You'll also need PPE (full-length lab coat, safety glasses), a lab notebook (any kind), and CANVAS access.
+Required Materials: physical lab manual from the bookstore - ISBN # 978-1-5339-2390-5 (if it says Fall 2020 edition, that's fine).
+You'll also need PPE (lab coat, safety glasses), a lab notebook (any kind), access to Zoom, and CANVAS access.
 If you do not have access to a computer, please see "student resources" on our CANVAS page to request a loaner.

 Course Structure: Each lab lecture covers the important concepts and background information needed to accomplish that day's lab tasks.
 During lab, you will work in small groups and then answer questions regarding each lab's accomplishments.
 Lab attendance is required and will contribute to your grade (you must attend the lab section you are officially enrolled in).
 There will be lab quizzes, weekly discussion posts, notebook assignments, and three lab reports.
+The first three weeks of lab class may also include pre-labs.